 The Grand Théâtre of Bordeaux

 Inaugurated in 1780, the Grand Théâtre de Bordeaux is located at Place de la Comédie - a few steps away from Place des Quinconces and Place de la Bourse.
-This neoclassical style building culminates at a height of 88 metres.
+This neoclassical-style building culminates at a height of 88 meters.
 It accommodates, among other things, a room that can hold 1,000 spectators.
 It also hosts the Bordeaux National Opera and its Ballets as well as symphonic concerts.
-All in all, a multitude of performances not to be missed!
+All in all, a multitude of performances are not to be missed!

 Source: Bordeaux Tourism

-Another piece of advice for your stay in Bordeaux: travelling is better when it is a shared experience!
+Another piece of advice for your stay in Bordeaux: traveling is better when it is a shared experience!
 Whether with family or friends, enjoy your trip and be happy!

 Did you like this blog?
 Share it with your friends and family using one of the buttons below.